nayan3090/AStar-Route-Planning/README.md

 # Route Planning Project

-This repo contains the code for the Route Planning project which is a part of the Udacity C++ Nanodegree.
+This repository contains the code for the Route Planning project which is a part of the Udacity C++ Nanodegree.

 The planner code in this repository is based off of the starter code provided in this github repository: (https://github.com/udacity/CppND-Route-Planning-Project)